mrpowers-io/spark-style-guide/README.md

 Most logic can be coded as a custom SQL function.
 Only revert to UDFs when the native Spark API isn't sufficient.

 See [this blog post](https://medium.com/@mrpowers/spark-user-defined-functions-udfs-6c849e39443b) for more information about UDFs.

+### <a name='catalyst-expressions'>Catalyst Expressions</a>

+Catalyst expressions (aka Spark native functions) are implemented like the functions in `org.apache.spark.sql.functions`.

+[This blog post](https://neapowers.com/apache-spark/native-functions-catalyst-expressions/) explains how to write Spark native functions.
+This design pattern is used in projects like [bebe](https://github.com/MrPowers/bebe/) and [itachi](https://github.com/yaooqinn/itachi).

+Catalyst expressions can be optimized by Spark and are great for advanced users that want to build advanced functionality.

 ### <a name='custom-transformations'>Custom transformations</a>